WheatonCS/Lexos/lexos/static/library_maintenance_guide.md

 Template files now load external libraries from `static/node_modules`.
 These libraries are maintained using `npm`.
 A record of the installation commands used is maintained below.

-As long as the `package.json` and `package-lock.json` files are unchanged, the entire sequence can be achieved by running `npm install`.
+As long as the `package.json` file is unchanged, the entire sequence can be achieved by running `npm install`.

 ## For `base.html`